-From October 1 through May 31, fishing on the following waters is permitted under the following regulations only:
+From October 1 through May 31 fishing on the following waters is permitted under specific regulations only:

 - Only artificial lures may be used.

 - No trout may be in possession (catch and release only) while fishing these waters.

 - No bait may be in possession while fishing these waters.